goharbor/harbor/docs/user_guide.md

 Kubernetes users can easily deploy pods with images stored in Harbor.
 The settings are similar to that of another private registry.
 There are two major issues:

 1. When your Harbor instance is hosting http and the certificate is self signed.
 You need to modify daemon.json on each work node of your cluster, for details please refer to: https://docs.docker.com/registry/insecure/#deploy-a-plain-http-registry
-2. If your pod references an image under private project, you need to create a secret with the crendentials of user who has permission to pull image from this project, for details refer to: https://kubernetes.io/docs/tasks/configure-pod-container/pull-image-private-registry/
+2. If your pod references an image under private project, you need to create a secret with the credentials of user who has permission to pull image from this project, for details refer to: https://kubernetes.io/docs/tasks/configure-pod-container/pull-image-private-registry/